 The future is now

-As we look forward to welcoming our sixth Future Leaders Programme cohort in January, one of our past participants shares where he is at two years on.
-We caught up with Chris Millward, now CEO at the Institute of Legacy Management (ILM), on how his learning in 2015 is continuing to have a major influence over his work today.
+Chris Millward, now CEO at the Institute of Legacy Management (ILM), shares how his learning at the IoF Future Leaders Programme in 2015 is continuing to have a major influence over his work today.

 How has your career path changed at the Institute of Legacy Management (ILM) since completing the Future Leaders Programme in 2015?